lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/mysugr/help.md

-# MySugrCsvImporter
+# MySugrCSVImporter
 Version: 0.0.1
 Classification: Importer

 Overview
 -----
-The MySugrCsvImporter plugin is an importer plugin which imports MySugr data in the .csv format.
+The MySugrCSVImporter plugin is an importer plugin which imports MySugr data in the .csv format.

 Data example
 -----